Jyeb/Terminal-Battleship-/README.md

 ## Getting Started
 1. Install Ruby on your local machine
 2. Download the repository, and unzip the files
-3. Using the terminal, located to the directory
+3. Using the terminal, locate the directory containing the files

 ## Installing